StefanoFrontini/PersonalDevBot/README.md

 flask_secret_key = '<youe flask secret key here>'
 ```

 #### [Step3]
 * Install MySQL
-* Create the DB using this sql command from the mysql command line: CREATE DATABASE <your mysql db name>;
+* From the mysql command line create the DB using this sql command :`CREATE DATABASE <your mysql db name>;`
-* Run the commands found on schema.sql from the mysql command line
+* From the mysql command line run the commands found on schema.sql

 ## Usage
 * Register